dteje/UPV/BDA.md

 ###### Questions Cycle racing
 1. No
 4. No
 5. Yes, as no Unicless constrainct to Dorsal

+# Unit 2.
+SQL
+### 2.1 DML: Queries and Data Manipulation
+###### Example diap.
+25
+`SELECT etapa.netapa, puero.nompuerto FROM etapa, puerto WHERE etapa.dorsal = puerto.dorsal`